-Leaving Galissas, one stumbles upon the quiet and hospitable village of Danakos where the oldest church of Syros, Agios Kyrikos, and the church of Agia Theresia are located.
+Leaving Galissas, one stumbles upon the quiet and hospitable village of Danakos where the oldest church, Agios Kyrikos, and the church of Agia Theresia are located.
 Make a stop and walk around to get close to nature.

 Kini - credits: greektravel.com

-On the west side of Syros, just 9 km from Ermoupolis, lies the gorgeous Kini.
-It is a picturesque seaside fishing village, that is one of the most popular and cosmopolitan areas of the island.
+On the west side of the island, just 9 km from Ermoupolis, lies the gorgeous Kini.
+It is a picturesque seaside fishing village, that is one of the most popular and cosmopolitan areas.
 In Agathopes, sea lilies bloom in abundance, a fact that testifies to its rich ecosystem.

 Finikas - credits: syrosisland.gr

-Finikas is a seaside village located in the southwestern part of Syros.
+Finikas is a seaside village located in the southwestern part of the island.
 It includes the settlement of Vissa with 733 inhabitants.
 In recent years, tourism has developed significantly there, due to the wonderful natural location and the incredible tourist infrastructure.